airr-community/airr-standards/docs/miairr/metadata_guidelines.rst

 Synthetic libraries
 -------------------

-In synthetic libraries (e.g. phage or yeast display), particles present genetically engineered constructs (e.g. scFv fusion receptors) on their surface.
+In synthetic libraries (e.g., phage or yeast display), particles present genetically engineered constructs (e.g., scFv fusion receptors) on their surface.
 As this deviates substantially from other workflows, the following annotation SHOULD/MUST be used: